 In order to achieve its investment objective, the Fund may invest in futures traded on Eurozone and international - including emerging - regulated, organised or over-the-counter markets for exposure or hedging purposes.

-The derivative instruments liable to be used by the portfolio manager are options, futures, forwards, swaps and CDS (credit default swaps) involving one or more underlying instruments (actual securities, indices, baskets) in which the portfolio manager may invest.
+The derivative instruments liable to be used by the portfolio manager are options, futures, forwards, swaps, and CDS (credit default swaps) involving one or more underlying instruments (directly held securities, indices, baskets) in which the portfolio manager may invest.
+The portfolio manager implements the hedging referred to in this paragraph on a discretionary basis.